Espresso is the pure, concentrated form of coffee. But does packing more coffee flavor into a tiny shot mean you get a bigger dose of caffeine too?

 Why Is Espresso Served In Small Quantities?

-Well, compared to brewed coffee, espresso is much more concentrated and has more robust and intense flavors.
+Espresso is much more concentrated and has more intense flavors.
 You do not really need much of it per serving.
+Moreover, espresso contains no fewer coffee beans than a standard 8-ounce cup of coffee, it just has a lesser amount of water.

 Final Thoughts